Programs for Elementary & High School Students

 - Go ENG Girl!
 (For girls in Grades 7+, as well as their parents, teachers, and counsellors)

-- EngAGE: New for 2016, a summer program called the Engineering Academy Guided Experience (EngAGE), a non-credit program to provide an overview of engineering for students entering grades 10 - 12.
-EngAGE will explore the main disciplines of mechanical, chemical, civil and electrical-computer engineering, focusing on the broad concepts within each and challenging the students without being technically overwhelming.
+- Queen's Summer Engineering Academy (QSEA): New for 2016, a summer program called the Queen's Summer Engineering Academy (QSEA), a non-credit program to provide an overview of engineering for students entering grades 10-12.
+The program will focus on broad concepts within several engineering disciplines (Mechanical, Chemical, Civil and Electrical-Computer engineering), challenging the students without being technically overwhelming.
 The academy will be available in both one-week and two-week versions.
 Students will be supervised full-time, and have the option to stay in on-campus residence buildings, which would include all meals and evening activities.

 - Shad Valley